mlhoutel/garden/src/content/articles/23_11_06_oneliner.md

 #### Consistent Output for Accepted Cases:

-To ensure coherence and regression checks, this challenge was developed with Test-Driven Development (TDD).
+To ensure coherence and regression checks, this challenge was developed with [Test-Driven Development](https://fr.wikipedia.org/wiki/Test_driven_development).
 The outputs of the program, both before and after the one-lining process, must strictly match for acceptance.

-The Python version used throughout this challenge is v3.11 with the reference version Cpython.
-It is imperative that valid Python programs, both in terms of syntax and functionality, will be translated into one-liners that output valid python code.
+The Python version used throughout this challenge is v3.11 with the reference version [Cpython](https://en.wikipedia.org/wiki/CPython).
+It is imperative that valid Python programs, both in terms of syntax and functionality, are translated intoone-liners that produce valid Python code.

-### Disclamers
+> **Disclamer**
+>

-One-liners will compromise legibility.
+> One-liners will compromise legibility.
 The solutions presented below are by no means best practice.
 Furthermore, these solutions have NOT been thoroughly tested and should NOT be used for mission-critical applications.

 ## Where to start

-So, let's say we have a random Python program.
-How can we alter it to be into a single line while ensuring it remains a valid program with similar functionality?
+So let's pretend we've got some random program code demonstrating the use of the various constructs of the Python language.
+How can we tweak it to fit into a single line, while ensuring that it remains a valid program with an identical functionality?

-To start, we need to analyse the structure of our Python program.
-Enter the Abstract Syntax Tree (AST), a pivotal tool in comprehending and manipulating the program's syntax.
+To tackle this, we need to understand the precise structure of our Python program.
+Enter the [Abstract Syntax Tree (AST)](https://en.wikipedia.org/wiki/Abstract_syntax_tree), a pivotal tool in comprehending and manipulating the program's syntax.

-An AST is a hierarchical tree-like representation of the syntactic structure of a Python program.
-It breaks down the code into nodes, each representing a distinct element such as statements, expressions, and more.
+An AST is a hierarchical tree-like representation of the syntactic structure of a Python program, it breaks down the code into nodes, each representing a distinct element.

 <blockquote>